Nikolay Bodurov

-Nikolay Georgiev Bodurov (Николай Георгиев Бодуров; born 30 May 1986) is a Bulgarian professional footballer who plays for Pirin Blagoevgrad and the Bulgarian national team.
+Nikolay Georgiev Bodurov (Николай Георгиев Бодуров; born 30 May 1986) is a Bulgarian professional footballer who plays for Pirin Blagoevgrad and the Bulgaria national team.
 Bodurov plays mainly as a centre back but has also played as a right back on some occasions.

 He started his professional career at his hometown club Pirin Blagoevgrad, playing five seasons before moving to Litex Lovech in 2009, with whom he won two league titles.
 In 2014, he signed with Fulham for a fee in the region of €1 million and then spent time on loan at Midtjylland during the 2015–16 season.
 In August 2016, his contract with Fulham was cancelled by mutual consent.

 Internationally, Bodurov made his debut for Bulgaria in 2010.

 Career

 Pirin Blagoevgrad

 Born in Blagoevgrad, Bodurov started to play football at early age with Pirin 1922.
 He made his way through the youth ranks at the club before making his first team debut on 8 August 2004 against Shumen, when he was only 18 years old.
 Bodurov quickly established himself in the Pirin 1922 first-team.
 He earned 29 league appearances in 2004–05 season and helped the team to win promotion to A Group.

 Bodurov scored his only goal for Pirin during a 2007–08 season.
 On 27 October 2007, he scored a last-minute goal to secure a 1–0 away win over Vidima-Rakovski.

 In the 2008–09 season with the team, he qualified for the final of Bulgarian Cup.
 Bodurov played in 125 matches at the club of Blagoevgrad until 2009.